:max_bytes(150000):strip_icc()/SPR-HOME-8-best-twin-mattresses-4150358-01-5fde45a5ce7f48cc88a6631119327f28.jpg)

 Certifications

 Certifications can validate that safe and sustainable materials and practices were used throughout the manufacturing process and supply chain.
-For example, a foam mattress with CertiPUR-US certification is free of heavy metals, ozone depleters, and other potentially harmful chemicals.
-Similarly, mattresses with OEKO-TEX Standard certification have also been tested for potentially harmful substances.
+For example, a foam mattress with a CertiPUR-US certification is free of heavy metals, ozone depleters, and other potentially harmful chemicals.
+Similarly, mattresses with an OEKO-TEX Standard 100 certification have also been tested for potentially harmful substances.

-"Looking for certifications like GREENGUARD Gold and CertiPUR-US can help you find low-VOC mattresses as well as those free from mercury, lead, formaldehyde, and other chemicals," Dr. Gibson said, using an acronym for Volatile Organic Compounds.
+"Looking for certifications like GREENGUARD Gold and CertiPUR-US can help you find low-VOC mattresses as well as those free from mercury, lead, formaldehyde, and other chemicals," says Dr. Gibson said, using an acronym for Volatile Organic Compounds.

 She also recommends looking for a GOTS (Global Organic Textile Standard) certification, which maintains high standards for manufacturers describing their products as containing organic textiles and materials.